 You Will Need:

 - A dye remover (choose one):

 - Clorox or Clorox 2 (color safe bleach)

 - RIT Dye Fixative or

 - RIT Dye Remover

 Steps to Remove the Unwanted Dye:

 *When working with color removers, it is always best to test the cleaner on a small hidden area to ensure there are no unwanted effects to the material.

 - Begin by checking the care instructions on the shirt for any cleaning substances that should be avoided.
 Cotton is typically tolerant of many cleaners making it a great fabric to work with.

-- There are two options to remove the dye, remove it with a dye remover or bleach it out.
+- If the stain is stubborn, there are two more options to remove the dye: remove it with a dye remover or bleach it out.
 Either will remove the color without damaging the shirt.